9ae/ace/bonds/vio-zaki.md

 # Chemistry
 starts off with social attraction, then connects emotionally in bottle chapter.

+maybe their magic dynamic is Vio can be snarky like him when she's only snarky with Sicili.
+This can be like when two autistic people meet there is a repoire that they can't get with NTs.
+Like they can never feel natural with them, with the way he idolizes and imprints on Sicili, there is a chance that me might somewhat be on the spectrum too.

-# Sceness
+# Scenes

-- [ ] Meet cute at art supply store
+- [x] Meet cute at art supply store

-- [ ] Vio rescues Zaki from bomb
+- [x] Vio rescues Zaki from bomb
 - [ ] Morning in Zaki's apartment

-- [ ] Zaki helps interview Nunan, and convinces Vio to join the protest
+- [x] Zaki helps interview Nunan, and convinces Vio to join the protest

-- [ ] Zaki meets Sicili
+- [x] Zaki meets Sicili
 - [ ] Ch3: Zaki tries to befriend Vio, even after they no long owe eachother any favors

 ## Zaki helps on the painting mission